kmaida/firebase-rsvp/README.md

 }
 ```

-The above rules specify that `data` can be read by all, `events` can be read by authenticated users and written by the `admin` user only, and `rsvp`s can be read/written by `admin` or the user who created the RSVP (the `admin` needs write privileges to the RSVPs in order to delete them if an event is deleted).
+The above rules specify that `data` can be read by all, `events` can be read by authenticated users and written by the `admin` user only, and `rsvp`s can be read by authenticated users and written by `admin` or the user who created the RSVP (the `admin` needs write privileges to the RSVPs in order to delete them if an event is deleted).

 **Important:** These are very basic rules and can/should be expanded.
-Please see Firebase's documentation on [Securing Your Data](https://www.firebase.com/docs/security/guide/securing-data.html) to learn more about writing rules and validation.
+Please see Firebase's documentation on [Securing Your Data](https://www.firebase.com/docs/security/guide/securing-data.html) to learn more about writing database rules and validation!

 ## To Do